This pungent condiment is often used in sauces and dressings.

 Horseradish root will last 1-2 weeks in the pantry.
 But storing it in the fridge will increase the storage time to 1-2 months.

-Horseradish sauce when unopened can keep for 3 months past the best-by date.
+Horseradish sauce, when unopened, can keep for three months past the best-by date.
 As soon as it is opened, the sauce will retain its best quality for 1-2 months in the fridge.

 Vinegar-based horseradish sauces last longer than mayonnaise-based sauces.

 Horseradish is more than an aromatic vegetable.
 It has a few health benefits that may compel you to eat it more often.
 It may help reduce inflammation as it contains the compound sinigrin.
 It is rich in antioxidants and may even improve respiratory health.
 Horseradish is a source of calcium, magnesium, potassium, folate, vitamin C, and zinc.